 Students in Saint Leo's online degree programs who need research assistance receive expert guidance when they turn to Sandy Hawes.
-They also find a compassionate and empathetic ear.
+They also find an empathetic ear.

 Think back to your elementary school librarian.

 If you were lucky, that librarian made you feel as if you were the only student in the world.
 Maybe he or she found you the perfect novel that sparked a lifelong love of reading or the ideal resource to help with a term paper.